GabrielK101/HorseRaceSimulator/README.md

 1. **Download Project Files**: Download the entire project repository from the provided link.

-2. **Compile RaceStarter.java**: Navigate to the directory containing the project files.
-Use a Java compiler to compile the `RaceStarter.java` file.
+2. **Compile startRace.java**: Navigate to the directory containing the project files.
+Use a Java compiler to compile the `startRace.java` file.
 You can do this by running the following command in your terminal or command prompt:

     ```
-    javac RaceStarter.java
+    javac startRace.java
     ```

 3. **Run Command-Line Simulation**: After successful compilation, execute the compiled Java file to start the command-line simulation.
 Run the following command:

     ```
-    java RaceStarter
+    java startRace
     ```

     Follow the on-screen prompts to interact with the command-line simulation.

 ### Part 2: GUI Simulation

 1. **Compile RaceGUI.java**: Similar to Part 1, navigate to the directory containing the project files.
-Compile the `RaceGUI.java` file using a Java compiler:
+Compile the `startRaceGUI.java` file using a Java compiler:

     ```
-    javac RaceGUI.java
+    javac startRaceGUI.java
     ```

 2. **Run GUI Simulation**: Once compiled, execute the compiled Java file to launch the GUI simulation:

     ```
-    java RaceGUI
+    java startRaceGUI
     ```

     This will open the graphical user interface for the simulation.